grwlf/urweb-xmlw/README.md

 -------

-In the following example, the database query code is located very close to the place we are going to render it's result.
-We no longer should separate transactional actions from purely-functonal XML generation.
+In the following example, the database query code is located very close to the place we render it's result.
+We no longer need to separate transactional actions from purely-functonal XML producer.

     fun dnest st m =
       push_back (nest (fn x=><xml><div style={st}>{x}</div></xml>) m)